kachick/chawan/doc/protocols.md

 `data:` decodes a data URL as defined in RFC 2397.

+## Internal schemes: cgi-bin:, stream:

+Two internal protocols exist: `cgi-bin:` and `stream:`.
+These are the basic building blocks for the implementation of every protocol mentioned above; for this reason, these can *not* be replaced, and are implemented in the main browser binary.

-Finally, `cgi-bin:` executes a local CGI script.
-This scheme is used for the actual implementations of all supported protocols and can *not* be replaced.
+`cgi-bin:` executes a local CGI script.
+This scheme is used for the actual implementation of the non-internal protocols mentioned above.
+Local CGI scripts can also be used to implement wrappers of other programs inside Chawan (e.g. dictionaries).

+`stream:` is used for reading in streams returned by external programs or passed to Chawan via standard input.
+It differs from `cgi-bin:` in that it does not cooperate with the external process, and that the loader does not keep track of where the stream originally comes from.
+Therefore it is suitable for reading in the output of mailcap entries, or for turning stdin into a URL.

+Since Chawan does not keep track of the origin of `stream:` URLs, it is not possible to reload them.
+(For that matter, reloading stdin does not make much sense anyway.)
+To support rewinding and "view source", the output of `stream:`'s is stored in a temporary file until the buffer is discarded.

 ## Custom protocols

-Chawan itself is protocol-agnostic.
+Chawan is protocol-agnostic.
 This means that the `cha` binary itself does not know much about the protocols listed above; instead, it loads these through a combination of local CGI, urimethodmap, and if conversion to HTML or plain text is necessary, mailcap (using x-htmloutput and copiousoutput).

 urimethodmap can also be used to override default handlers for the protocols listed above.
 This is similar to how w3m allows you to override the default